noct-lang/noct/spec/noct-spec.rst

 Benchmark statements
 --------------------

 A benchmark statement allows the user to run a benchmark.
-A context is provided to allow the user to pause and resume the benchmark, and to know how long the benchmark needs to keep running.
+A context, as an implicit 'self', is provided to allow the user to pause and resume the benchmark, and to know how long the benchmark needs to keep running.
 The `std.bench` module is required to run a benchmark.

 .. code-block::

-    benchmark-statement = '#benchmark', string-lit, '(', identifier ')', '{', { statement }, '}';
+    benchmark-statement = '#benchmark', string-lit , '{', { statement }, '}';

 Expressions
 ===========